Pune district: Forts

-A number of historically-important hill forts and castles in the district date back to the Deccan sultanates and Maratha Empire.
+A number of historically important hill forts and castles in the district date back to the Deccan sultanates and Maratha Empire.
 The forts and surrounding mountains are popular for trekking.

 Sports

 The Maharashtra cricket team has its home ground in Pune, playing at the new Maharashtra Cricket Association MCA Cricket Stadium in Gahunje.
 The I-League Pune Football Club plays in the league's First Division, and finished third in the 2009–10 season.
-FC Pune City plays in the Indian Super League since the league's inception in 2014.
+FC Pune City played in the Indian Super League since the league's inception in 2014 until they folded in 2019, as did their women's and reserve and academy teams.

 The 1993 National Games were held in Pune, and the new Sports City hosted the Commonwealth Youth Games in 2008.
 Puneri Paltan, one of ten teams in the professional kabaddi league, has its home ground in Balewadi.